ENVIRONMENTALLY BENEFICIAL SUBSIDIES AND ENVIRONMENTALLY HARMFUL SUBSIDIES

 Principali riferimenti normativi e obiettivi

-a) to identify interventions for tax reform in accordance with the “polluter pays” principle;
+a) to identify policy measures aimed at fiscal reform in line with the "polluter pays principle";

-b) to reduce taxes on labor and businesses while recovering tax revenue through environmental taxation targeting harmful consumption and production;
+b) to reduce the tax burden on labour and businesses, while offsetting revenue losses through environmental taxation targeting environmentally harmful consumption and production;

 c) to reduce overall tax expenditures.